ktam808/kellyktam.github.io/essays/FinalProjectIdea.md

 ## Project Ideas:
 1. Exam Study Schedule Creator --> "Super Scheduler"
-2. Update UH Manoa Webiste --> "Super Manoa" [Backup Plan]
+2. Update UH Manoa Website --> "Super Manoa" [Backup Plan]

 ## Overview (including “The problem” and “The solution”)
 Are you tired of the stress and uncertainty surrounding exam schedules?
 Say goodbye to chaotic planning and welcome a new era of organization and confidence with "Super Scheduler"!